 While both Ubud and Canggu are good destinations for shopping, Ubud is slightly better in that category due to its variety.

 Ubud is known for its art scene, with many art galleries and hundreds of boutique independent shops selling all sorts of handmade products, arts, and crafts.
 Wooden carvings are popular, from ashtrays to Komodo dragons, to Balinese Hindu figures.

 Dream catchers are a huge market here too, and you can find them in most shops that line Ubud’s main streets.
-Ubud Art Market is the best place to get all of your souvenirs as it’s the most popular one on the island, with the products all high quality.
+Ubud Art Market is the best place to get all of your souvenirs from Bali as it’s the most popular one on the island, with the products all high quality.

 Being famous for its surfing scene, Canggu, on the other hand, is known as more of a destination for you to pick up some super-cool surf-inspired t-shirts and buttoned shirts, alongside board shorts and other trendy clothing.

 You’ll find iconic brands like Billabong, Deus Ex Machina, and Rip Curl, together with the famous Love Anchor, a cute and chic standing market that houses various sellers of jewelry, clothing, and souvenirs.

 Both destinations have a variety of boutique shops, but Ubud tends to have a better selection as it is slightly more targeted towards tourists.

 📚 Read More: How Many Days In Bali Is Enough?